Mingle with Kringle

 Extend the Holiday Season with a Friday afternoon Shadow Puppetry Workshop presented by Hobey Ford, a master award-winning puppeteer from North Carolina.

 The workshop – for children in Kindergarten through 5th grade – combines storytelling with shadow puppetry, bringing a variety of cultures to life in the classroom through folktales.
 During the workshop, students learn shadow puppetry performance techniques and how to construct their own shadow puppets.
-Hobey discusses the construction of a shadow puppet theater and how to later implement the technique for performing their own shadow plays.
+Hobey discusses the construction of a shadow puppet theater and how to later implement the techniques for performing their own shadow plays.

 Hobey Ford will be presenting his puppet show, ANIMALIA, the next day at Mingle with Kringle.
 This workshop is a great opportunity for children to learn some of his techniques to help them create a puppet show of their own.